pnp/blog/content/office-add-ins-community-call/2023-11-08/index.md

 We have no plans to deprecate COM add-ins in the near future.
 However, we encourage developers to invest in JavaScript-based Office web add-ins to take advantage of cross-platform support, centralized deployment and distribution, and other advanced features.

-## Resources related to to this blog's content
+## Resources related to this blog's content

 * Survey: [Teams apps for Word, Excel, and PowerPoint survey](https://forms.office.com/r/JVeLPSPgtW)
 * Documentation: [Limitations of calling Excel JavaScript APIs through a custom function](https://learn.microsoft.com/office/dev/add-ins/excel/call-excel-apis-from-custom-function#limitations-of-calling-excel-javascript-apis-through-a-custom-function)